Energy Efficient Dual-Functional Radar-Communication: Rate-Splitting Multiple Access, Low-Resolution DACs, and RF Chain Selection: Simulation Results

-Finally, we investigate the change in performance metrics with varying similarity threshold values.
-As an example, Fig.~\ref{fig:similarity_metric} shows the change in target angle estimation CRLB achieved by RSMA with respect to $\tau$ for $b=8$ under imperfect CSIT.
-As expected, the CRLB increases with increasing $\tau$.
+We investigate the change in performance metrics with varying similarity threshold values.
+As an example, Fig.~\ref{fig:similarity_metric} shows the change in target angle estimation CRB achieved by RSMA with respect to $\tau$ for $b=8$ under imperfect CSIT.
+As expected, the CRB increases with increasing $\tau$.
 The EE also increases with $\tau$, as increasing $\tau$ relaxes the similarity constraint and allows the system to deactivate several antennas to improve EE.
 Fig.~\ref{fig:similarity_beam} shows the beampattern for communicating with $2$ users and tracking a target at $\theta=\pi/4$ for various $\tau$ values.
+The EE and CRB performance, and the number of active RF chains can also be observed from the legends in the same figure.
 One can see that the main lobe of the signal shifts from $\theta=\pi/4$ and the sidelobe power increases as $\tau$ increases.
-This enables the system to operate with higher EE with a penalty in estimation performance.
+The lowest sidelobe power is achieved when all RF chains are active.
+On the other hand, increasing $\tau$ allows the system to achieve higher EE by activating smaller number of RF chains with a penalty in estimation performance.

+In order to understand the trade-off between sensing and communication performance, Fig.~\ref{fig:srvsee} gives the EE and SR performance with respect to average detection probability.
+We can see from Fig.~\ref{fig:srvsee} that the major factor affecting the radar and communication performance is the number of active RF chains.
+As the active number of RF chains increase, the radar and communication performance improve simultaneously while the EE decreases, implying that the main performance trade-off in the system is between EE and radar-communication performance, which is determined by the number of active RF chains.

+Finally, we investigate the performance with $K=4$ users given in Fig.~\ref{fig:pdvsee_K4}~and~\ref{fig:srvsee_K4}.
+Comparing Fig.~\ref{fig:pdvsee_K4} and \ref{fig:pdvsee}, one can notice that the required number of active RF chains to achieve high EE increases when the number of communication users in the system is increased.
+The increase in the EE is due to the increased SR due to the additional users in the system.
+The increase in the SR can be observed explicitly from Fig.~\ref{fig:srvsee}~and~\ref{fig:srvsee_K4}.
+Achieving such an SR increase requires larger number of transmit antennas, which leads to the increase in the number of active RF chains.
+We can also observe that RSMA achieves an even higher EE gain compared to SDMA with $K=4$ both in perfect and imperfect CSIT due to its interference management capability and higher degrees-of-freedom in the design space.